dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 ## Sample size

-The default --step-size is 200ms in width - this is both to reduce the heisenbugs introduced by the measurement portions of the text and to
+The default --step-size is 200ms in width - this is both to reduce the heisenbugs introduced by the measurement portions of the text and to lower the overhead of sampling in the first place.

 When trying to operate at resolutions lower than 50ms, other tools, like fping, start getting behind - finding a ping tool that could accurately get below 50ms resolution would be nice.

+Yet, there is often much hidden detail that can be revealed by using a smaller sample size.

 ## Videoconferencing